SalesforceCloudServices/ltng-support-comp-validation/README.md

 			//Set this first thing to prevent any potential racing or looping component.set("v.doneRenderingIsComplete", true);
 			console.info("doneRendering ran");
-			//Nevermind lockByLevel for now, you can see it in the demo where it essentially applies disabled CSS to input elements
-			//doing something like this: $A.util.addClass(component.find('level1'), '.slds-required');
+			//TODO: Do something like this: $A.util.addClass(component.find('level1'), 'custom-disabled');
-			helper.lockByLevel(component, helper, 2, true);
 		}
 	},

-## Can I see just the CSS/style pieces working without investing much time into coding on a custom app?
+## Can I see just the CSS/style pieces in action?

-Check out the tab in the demo app called 'Validation Test' (see below for installation instructions).
-This provides a simple example of toggling styles for disabled, required and error states and shows you some boilerplate controller and helper JS code which you can expand upon.
+Check out the tab in the demo app called 'Validation Test' (installation instructions below).
+This provides a simple example of toggling styles for disabled/required/error states and shows you some boilerplate JS code suitable for expansion.

 ## Styles look good but how is validation going to happen?

-This is where JavaScript magic and your imagination comes in.
-If you look at the second tab called 'Input Field Val.' this is a style based approach which emulates the real-time demo but uses lightning:inputField.
+This is where JS magic and your imagination comes in.
+If you look at the second tab called 'Input Field Val.' this is a style based approach which emulates the real-time demo but uses lightning:inputField instead of lightning:input components.

 ---